-Triple Barrel Strategies provides thought leadership and strategic planning support to help governments develop sustainable solutions aimed at bringing justice to the victims of gun violence, closure to their families and peace to their neighborhoods.
+Triple Barrel Strategies is a stratgic concept built upon three canons: Cross-jurisdictional TEAMWORK, policy driven TACTICS and leveraging TECHNOLOGY.
+Promotion of the concept, involves thought leadership and strategic planning support to help governments develop sustainable solutions aimed at bringing justice to the victims of gun violence, closure to their families and peace to their neighborhoods.

-The concept behind Triple Barrel Strategies is to share lessons learned in order to help police, forensic experts and prosecutors strike a proper balance of teamwork, tactics and technology required to sustain the timely collection, analysis and leveraging of crucial crime solving data from firearms and related evidence so that it can be of most value to investigators and prosecutors in perfecting their criminal cases.
+The prupose of this Triple Barrel Strategies site is to share lessons learned in order to help police, forensic experts and prosecutors strike a proper balance of teamwork, tactics and technology required to sustain the timely collection, analysis and leveraging of crucial crime solving data from firearms and related evidence so that it can be of most value to investigators and prosecutors in perfecting their criminal cases.

-TBS adheres to the "six tenets" of the Resolution on Regional Crime Gun Processing Protocols adopted by the International Association of Chiefs of Police (IACP) in 2012:
+A good quick and easy to understand guide is the Resolution on Regional Crime Gun Processing Protocols adopted by the International Association of Chiefs of Police (IACP) in 2012:

 The thorough investigation of gun crimes and the proper collection of evidence.